racheledelman/text-tutorials/text-messaging-tutorial/docs/writing-messages.md

 ## Unsubscribe

 You're [legally required](https://consumercomplaints.fcc.gov/hc/en-us/articles/204930920) to give recipients a way to unsubscribe from your text messages.
 Luckily, TextIt has this feature built in.
 Anyone who replies with the word "stop" will be automatically EXPLAIN HERE.
-Not everyone will know about this feature, so it's best to include instructions in your message.
+Not every recipeient will know about this feature, so it's best to include instructions in your message.
 A good example is "Text STOP to unsubscribe"

+[include photo]

 ## Keywords